 Read our article on visual impairment on Information NOW.

-As well as several groups listed above, there is also the National Women’s Register (NWR) which has a number of active groups across the North East and in Newcastle at Chapel House.
+As well as several groups listed above, there is also the National Women’s Register (NWR) which has a number of active groups across the North East.